 3. Branch Coverage:-

-- The software tester identifies all conditional and unconditional branches and ensures that each branch operation is executed and tested at least once.
-Every possible branch within an application is tested here.
+The software tester identifies all conditional and unconditional branches and ensures that they execute and test each branch operation at least once.
+We test every possible branch within an application here.

 Branch coverage = (Number of executed branches/Total number of branches)*100.